1 Introduction

 The US particle physics program would not exist without the sustained support of the Department of Energy (DOE) and the National Science Foundation (NSF).
 These agencies have nurtured a world-class scientific enterprise.
 From the discovery of the Higgs boson and the revelation of the neutrino masses to the stunning realization that the expansion of the universe is now accelerating, this effort has revolutionized our understanding of how the universe works.
 With each new insight into the universe, scientific exploration encounters escalating challenges.
 The tools and technologies required to meet those challenges become increasingly sophisticated.

 Particle physics now operates on a global scale.
-In isolation, no nation has the financial resources, workforce, or technical capacity required to tackle all the most pressing questions of our field.
+In isolation, no nation has the financial resources, workforce, or technical capacity required to tackle all of the most pressing questions of our field.
 Yet that same scientific program is within the grasp of a collaborative global effort.
 The US is a major player on that stage, currently hosting an international program in the study of neutrinos and charged leptons and in dark matter physics and cosmology.
-We are a major partner in off-shore high-energy collider facilities in Europe and Japan.
+We are a major partner in offshore high-energy collider facilities in Europe and Japan.
 Each of these initiatives represents a cornerstone in our collective effort to push the boundaries of understanding in particle physics.

 Mid-scale projects recommended for construction in the previous report, such as the Generation 2 dark matter searches, are either nearing completion or producing exciting new results.
 Highlights from the mid-scale program include an early data release from the Dark Energy Spectroscopic Instrument (DESI) and the short baseline neutrino (SBN) experiments setting stringent limits on the existence of sterile neutrinos.
 The Muon g-2 experiment measuring the anomalous magnetic moment of the muon has observed a discrepancy between the measured value and the value predicted by the Standard Model of particle physics, a result that spurs further theoretical developments.